Odhynn/Naerk/content/Characters/King Raldon.md

 When Raldon returned to the island, he significantly reduced his public appearances.
 Unlike others who had received fateful prophecies, Raldon accepted it fully.
 He knew what was the fate of those who tried to avoid their fate: But he himself chose another path.
 He strengthened his navy and his army, but remained silent.

 By this time, the [[Pirate Council]] had begun to look westward.
 The first attacks were on the commercial road to [[St. Qurin]]: And soon, one in four ships was facing attacks and looting.
 Raldon did not sit idly by.
 His fleet consisted of many hundreds of ships and experienced warriors.
-In the first three naval battles, he chased the pirates to the [[Ngamui Isles]], his victories being overwhelming.
+In the first three naval battles the [[Whistor Pirate Hunt]]chased the pirates to the [[Ngamui Isles]], his victories being overwhelming.
 For every galley lost, the pirates lost twenty-seven times as many schooners and ships.

 The pirates quickly fled in the face of constant danger of overwhelming defeat, while [[Whistor]]'s galleys soon accompanied all major trade routes.
 Raldon took an active part in all the naval battles with his flagship and his two sons, but no part of the prophecy seemed to be fulfilled.
 Raldon soon found that the pirates avoided engaging him in head-to-head combat, as his fleet was superior.
 But he feared that they might ambush him in some narrow passage, and he believed in his paranoia that sooner or later they would find a way to avenge him.